spinkube/documentation/content/en/docs/glossary/_index.md

 > SpinApp CRDs are kept separate from Helm.
 If using Helm, CustomResourceDefinition (CRD) resources must be installed prior to installing the Heml chart.

-You can modify the example above to customize the SpinAppCRD via a YAML file.
+You can modify the example above to customize the SpinApp via a YAML file.
 Here's an updated YAML file with additional customization options:

 ```yaml
 apiVersion: core.spinoperator.dev/v1alpha1